-- 79. The Plaintiff and Class Members could not reasonably have known that - they sustained injury, loss or damage as a consequence of the Defendant's misconduct; or - (b) having regard to the nature of their injuries, losses or damages, a court proceeding would be an appropriate means to seek to remedy the injuries, losses or damages until, at the earliest, the press coverage that accompanied the cessation of the Birth Alerts Scheme in British Columbia.
+- they sustained injury, loss or damage as a consequence of the Defendant's misconduct; or - (b) having regard to the nature of their injuries, losses or damages, a court proceeding would be an appropriate means to seek to remedy the injuries, losses or damages

-- 80. In addition or in the alternative, the Plaintiff and Class Members could not have a brought a claim earlier because they were not in a position to do so as a result of fear of further state action and abuse of authority preventing parent/child reunification, as well as trauma from the Birth Alerts Scheme and sequellae.
-In particular, the Plaintiff was a trafficked person and a victim of criminal acts, which prevented her from bringing her claim until now. - 81.
+80.68.
+In addition or in the alternative, the Plaintiff and Class Members could not have a brought a claim earlier because they were not in a position to do so as a result of fear of further state action and abuse of authority preventing parent/child reunification, as well as trauma from the Birth Alerts Scheme and sequellae.
+In particular, the Plaintiff was a trafficked person and a victim of criminal acts, which prevented her from bringing her claim until now.

+81.69.
 The Plaintiff and Class Members plead and rely on postponement under the Limitation Act, SBC 2012, c 13 and in particular sections 8, 18, 19, 21, 24 and 25.
 In the alternative, or in addition, the Plaintiff and Class Members rely on the Limitation Act, SBC 2012, c 13, s 30 and the Limitation Act, RSBC 1996, c 266.
 In addition, the Plaintiff and Class Members plead and rely on the Emergency Program Act, Ministerial Order No. M089 and related enactments to suspend the running of the limitation period from March 26, 2020 to March 25, 2021.